Nonleptonic $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}P(V)$ weak transitions in QCD: Numerical Results

 \section{Numerical Results}

 In this section, we first summarize the input parameters employed in our numerical analysis.
-Utilizing these parameters, we calculate the decay widths and branching fractions for the two categories of nonleptonic $\Omega_{b}^{*}$ decays, namely $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}P(V)$, by applying Eqs.~(\ref{eq:SquAmPseM}),~(\ref{DeWidPsem}),~(\ref{eq:SquAmVecM}), and~(\ref{DeWidVecm}).
+Utilizing these parameters, we calculate the decay widths for the two categories of nonleptonic $\Omega_{b}^{*}$ decays, namely $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}P(V)$, by applying Eqs.~(\ref{eq:SquAmPseM}),~(\ref{DeWidPsem}),~(\ref{eq:SquAmVecM}), and~(\ref{DeWidVecm}).